amelie-girard7/Timetravel/docs/Journal_team_findings.md

 - Standard metric (either BLEU, ROUGE, BERTScore; any version):

-BLEU(prediction, edited_ending): high is desirable
+BLEU(generated-text, edited_ending): high is desirable
-BLEU(prediction, counterfactual): high is desirable BLEU(prediction, initial): low is desirable BLEU(prediction, original_ending): low is desirable (probably... these are long strings, and may be rather similar also for effective predictions)
+BLEU(generated-text, counterfactual): high is desirable BLEU(generated-text, initial): low is desirable BLEU(generated-text, original_ending): low is desirable (probably... these are long strings, and may be rather similar also for effective predictions)

 We can compute the difference between the desirable scores and the undesrirable scores as a single, overall metric.